andricicezar/fstar-io/secrefstar/README.md

 If you installed F* in your system, you should be able just open VS Code in the `secrefstar/` directory and start verifying files interactively.
 You should have the [fstar-vscode-assistant](https://github.com/FStarLang/fstar-vscode-assistant/) extension installed.
+Make sure `fstar.exe` is in your PATH, or edit the `fstar_exe` field in `.fst.config.json` to the full path of the F* executable.

-If you are using the VM, you can SSH into it from VS Code (F1 -> "Remote-SSH: Connect to Host") and have the same experience.
+If you are using the VM, you can SSH into it from VS Code (F1 -> "Remote-SSH:
+Connect to Host") and have the same experience.
 You will have to install the extension into the VM by going into the VS Code menus.

 **Checking for lack of axioms.**
 To check that we use no axioms or admit any proofs, you can clean the already